flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 they already had.
 So while the Federation and Republic grew to be close allies, they remained distinct governments.

-As the Caldari War dragged on in to later years, more and more of the younger generations began clamoring for peace.
+As the Caldari War dragged on, more and more of the younger generations began clamoring for peace.
 They had not been around for the horrors of Hueromont and Nouvelle Rouvenor; they just wanted this war to be over with.
 In fact, they wanted all war to be over with.
 The Federation had originally been